xcart/xcart-docs/_pages/kb_en/countries__states_and_zones/countries_states.md

      {% note info %}
-     To add states to the countries with states click **Edit states** and follow the procedure described in
+     To add states to the countries with states click **Edit states** and follow the procedure described in [Managing States](https://kb.x-cart.com/countries__states_and_zones/countries_states.html#managing-states "Managing Countries and States").
      {% endnote %}

 ## Managing States